-In determining the actual recovery period to apply for any particular employer or employer grouping and in determining the overall objectives of the FSS, the Administering Authority may take into account some or all of the following factors:
+In determining the actual recovery period to apply for any particular employer to employer grouping, the Administering Authority may take into account some or all of the following factors:

-- the responses made to the consultation with employers on the FSS principles - the size of the funding shortfall; - the business plans of the employer; - the assessment of the financial covenant of the Employer; - any contingent security available to the LBEPF or offered by the Employer such as guarantor or bond arrangements, charge over assets, etc. - the need to balance a desire to attain the target as soon as possible against the short-term cash requirements which a shorter period would impose;
+the size of the funding shortfall;

+the business plans of the employer;

+the assessment of the financial covenant of the Employer; and the security of future income streams any contingent security available to the Fund or offered by the Employer such as guarantor or bond arrangements, charge over assets, etc.

-• the Administering Authority's views on the strength of the participating employers' covenants, and security of future income streams, in achieving the objective.
+length of expected period of participation in the Fund.

-In certain instances, and in particular for LBEPF employers which are considered by the Administering Authority to provide a high level of financial covenant, an allowance may be made as part of the Recovery plan for investment performance at a higher level than that assumed for assessment of the funding target.
-This higher level of return assumed will, in particular reflect the actual investment strategy of the LBEPF, on the basis that this is to be maintained over the entire recovery period.
-The assumptions to be used in these Recovery Plan calculations are set out in the Appendix.
+In certain instances, and in particular for Fund employers which are considered by the Administering Authority to provide a high level of financial covenant, an allowance may be made as part of the Recovery Plan for interest rates and bond yields to revert to higher levels over a period of 10 years.
+It is envisaged that this option will only be afforded to eligible employers where an increase in contributions is required (compared to the projected 2014/15 level of contribution) when adopting the maximum 17 year recovery period.
+The assumptions to be used in these Recovery Plan calculations are set out in Appendix 2.